Frederick Calvert, 6th Baron Baltimore

 Frederick Calvert, 6th Baron Baltimore (6 February 1731 – 4 September 1771), styled The Hon.
 Frederick Calvert until 1751, was a British landowner who was the last Baron Baltimore.
 Although he exercised almost feudal power in the Province of Maryland, he never once set foot in the colony, and unlike his father, he took little interest in politics, treating his estates, including Maryland, largely as sources of revenue to support his extravagant, often scandalous lifestyle.
-In 1768 he was accused of abduction and rape by Sarah Woodcock, a noted beauty who kept a milliner's shop at Tower Hill.
+In 1768, he was accused of abduction and rape by Sarah Woodcock, a noted beauty who kept a milliner's shop at Tower Hill.
 The jury acquitted Calvert, but he left England soon afterwards, and never recovered from the public scandal that surrounded the trial.
 Dogged by the criticism and poor health, he contracted a fever and died in Naples at the age of 40.

 Early life

 Frederick Calvert was born in 1731, the eldest son of Charles Calvert, 5th Baron Baltimore, 3rd Proprietor Governor of Maryland (1699–1751).
 He was named after his godfather, Frederick, Prince of Wales, the eldest son of George II, and father of George III.
-The young Frederick was sent to Eton College to be educated, where he acquired some proficiency in the classics.
+The young Frederick was sent to Eton College to be educated from 1742 to 1748, where he acquired some proficiency in the classics.
 Calvert had two sisters, Caroline Calvert, born about 1745, and Louisa Calvert.